SPREP/mhews/README.md

 - Meteor tutorial (React version): https://www.meteor.com/tutorials/react/creating-an-app

 ### Change the language
-1. Under the locale directory, copy the en.common.js file for your language (e.g. ja.common.js for Japanese) and edit the contents.
+1. In the locale directory, copy the en.common.js file for your language (e.g. ja.common.js for Japanese) and edit the contents.
 The first part of the file name represents the language code.
 It doesn't have to be two digits as far as it is unique.
 2. Add the language code to the "language" property of config.js

 ### Test